thuvt/auspost/README.md

 To change/modify dependencies, check pom.xml

 To run the project, from command prompt go to project home and run mvn.
 Open test-results/emailable-report.html to view results.
+# Assumption
+- Restricted to domestic postage only

 # Note
 This project uses Chrome driver and it requires Chrome driver binary.
 You need to download and set webdriver.chrome.driver property in application.properties file with driver binary path.